S-Spiegl/CV/README.md

 - I was unable to attend the Makers Careers Fair immediately after graduating, due to catching my first ever case of Covid-19.
 I came up with a plan whereby a kind friend and coursemate let me meet hiring partners via video chat on his phone, allowing me to ask questions and network remotely.
 I feel this demonstrates my ability to move quickly in a changing environment and persist in the face of challenges, as well as my determination to be involved and the fact that I am not to be afraid to stand out.

 #### Mathematical precision
-- Running my own business, especially one that is construction based, has led me to become adept in practical maths.
-Every landscaping job entails careful planning and calculation to ensure that there is neither surplus nor deficit, and that the finished project will be safe, and a few millimetres can be the difference between achieving the desired outcome and wasting time and materials.
-Volume, load-capacity, and budget are just some of the aspects of a standard project that require careful attention to detail and a willingness to carry out regular calculations, and this perhaps one of the reasons I have taken such a shine to TDD.
-Aside from the construction aspect of landscape gardening industry, it was necessary to have a clear and ergonomic approach to invoicing, record-keeping, budgeting and fiscal responsibilities to ensure that the administrative side of the business runs smoothly, and such detail-orientation would be of use both in the context of coding and in any modern work-environment.

 #### Curious
 - I have a curious mind, for which software engineering has proved the perfect outlet.
 I won’t rest until I solve a puzzle.
 I love learning, and I enjoy the idea that coding is a versatile, immersive and constantly changing field in which there is always more to discover.

 #### A sharp eye for detail
-- I offered proofing and editing services to my PI on the Arabic Aphorisms project, as well as on articles and for his book, *The Mirror of Health: Discovering Medicine in the Golden Age of Islam (2013)*.
-I also proofed, edited, collated and standardised the CVs of applicants on funding applications.
-- copy-editing = presentation, front-end, appearances matter... but also means being good at looking for errors.
-Cuts down on bugs and helps me when looking for them.
-Well-trained eye.

 - My work has given me insight into how the horticultural industry can benefit from apps - links between what I do now and what I want to do [EXPAND]

 #### Aptitude for languages
-- Prior to founding my business, my background was in academia, and involved translating from ancient and modern languages.
-Just as I enjoy the relationship between scripts and syntaxes found in different human languages, I’ve enjoyed seeing how coding languages complement each other.
-- As well as being proficient in German and being able to speak several other languages to various degrees, I can read several other scripts, namely Greek, Cyrillic, and Hebrew.

 # Education